By Abbie Hayutin, USAT Level 1 Coach

 A big step towards achievable Triathlon success is assembling the support of your “people”.
 This means, in addition to your friends and family, you need a reputable coach or knowledgeable mentor to help you stay motivated.

-Learn more about how to train your body and mind for a Sprint Triathlon at the Zero to Tri Hero Sprint Triathlon 14-Week Program Informational Meeting on Tuesday, March 8, 2022 at 6:30pm at Club Greenwood.
-Meet past participants and hear the remarkable story of Eli Hemming, World Ranked Triathlon Champion.
+Learn more about how to train your body and mind for a Sprint Triathlon at the Zero to Tri Hero Sprint Triathlon 14-Week Program Informational Meeting on on Tuesday, April 11, 2023 at 6:30pm at Club Greenwood.
+You will meet past program participants and be inspired by featured keynote speaker Tim Hola, World-Ranked Ironman Age Group Champion and Norseman Finisher.

 Did you enjoy this post?